-Fiscal Years Ended September 30, 2022 2021 2020 Risk-free interest rate 1.47% to 2.97% 0.42% to 0.86% 0.26% to 1.65% Expected life of options 6.5 years 5.5 years 5 to 5.5 years Expected dividend yield of stock Expected volatility of stock 37% to 38% 36% 25% to 39%
+Fiscal Years Ended September 30, 2023 2022 2021 Risk-free interest rate 3.45% to 4.20% 1.47% to 2.97% 0.42% to 0.86% Expected life of options 6.5 years 6.5 years 5.5 years Expected dividend yield of stock - Expected volatility of stock 32.5% 37.0% to 38.0% 36.0%

-The risk-free interest rate is based upon the U.S. Treasury bond rates as of the grant date or modification date.
+The risk-free interest rate is based upon the U.S. Treasury bond rates with a term similar to the expected life of the award as of the grant date or modification date.
 The average expected life of stock-based awards is based on the Company's actual historical exercise experience.
-Expected volatility of stock was calculated using a rate based upon the historical volatility of TransDigm's common stock up to the expected life of the options.
+The Company uses actual historical changes in the market value of its stock to calculate the volatility assumption as it is management's belief that this is the best indicator of future volatility.
 The Company estimates stock option forfeitures based on historical data.
 The total number of stock options expected to vest is adjusted by actual and estimated forfeitures.
 Changes to the actual and estimated forfeitures will result in a cumulative adjustment in the period of change.
 Notwithstanding the special cash dividends declared and paid from time to time, the Company historically has not declared and paid regular cash dividends and does not anticipate declaring and paying regular cash dividends in future periods; thus, no dividend yield assumption is used.